 Levi paid tithes to Melchizedek through their patriarch Abraham (He 7:5).
-By doing this Levi acknowledge Melchizedek’s superior priesthood.
+By doing this, Levi acknowledged Melchizedek’s superior priesthood.
 That is why tithes were paid to him.
 Levi by his solidarity with Abraham collected tithes for Melchizedek.

 so to speak,

-These words indicate that the author is making an unusual statement.
+These words indicate that the author was making an unusual statement.
 What is to be said is not to be taken with strict interpretation.
-This phrase indicates that what he is saying is not to be taken literally.
+This phrase indicates that what he was saying was not to be taken literally.
 The author was speaking idiomatically.
 The idea is “one might even say.”
-This indicates that the author is communicating in a typological matter.
+This indicates that the author was communicating in a typological matter.

 for he [Levi] was still in the loins of his father [Abraham]